 PTK series has of fun features even for beginners.
 It is equipped with a multifunctional 61-key keyboard at a very low price.

 ■ For brass band and singing practice → Practice keyboards

-When practicing with a brass band or chorus, you may check tones with the keyboard.
-An ordinary keyboard is good, but there are also keyboards dedicated to practice, and they have various functions that are not intended for playing.
+When practicing with a brass band or chorus, you may check tones with the piano or the keyboard.
+An ordinary keyboard is good, but there are also keyboards dedicated to practice, and they have various functions that are not intended for casual playing.

 - One-touch transposition to B♭, E♭, F, C, which are often used in brass band